lvgl/lvgl/docs/CODING_STYLE.rst

 Doxygen Comment Specifics
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-1. Doxygen is the first program in a data-flow chain that generates the online LVGL
+Doxygen is the first program in a data-flow chain that generates the online LVGL
 API documentation from the files in the LVGL repository.
 Doxygen detects comments
 it should pay attention to by leading ``/**``.
 It ignores comments that do not
-    have exactly two '\*'.
+have exactly two ``*``.

-    ``/** Description of code member immediately AFTER this comment. */``
+    | ``/** Description of code member AFTER this comment. */``
+    | ``code_member_here {...}`` (e.g. function, struct, etc.)

-    ``/**< Description of code member immediately BEFORE this comment, e.g. struct member. */``
+    ``variable_or_struct_member;  /**< Description of code member BEFORE this comment. */``

-2. Add 2 spaces after Doxygen commands (they start with '@') for improved readability.
+Add 2 spaces after Doxygen commands (they start with '@') for improved readability.

-3. When you want to refer to a function or data type, simply name the function or
-    data type "bare" within the comment.
-Use \` around variable names, but leave
+Use \`...\` around variable names.
+This *can* also be done with type, struct and
-    type names and function names bare.
-Append "()" after function names.
-Doxygen
+function names when it adds clarity or readability.
+Append empty "()" after function
-    generates a hyperlink to the function's documentation.
+names.
+Doxygen generates a hyperlink to the type, struct or function's documentation
+when it exists.
+Note:  if you put any text inside the "()", Doxygen will not
+generate a hyperlink in the generated coumentation.

-      ``@param[in]  disp     object created from lv_x11_window_create()``
+    ``@param  disp   `lv_display_t` object created by lv_x11_window_create()``

-4. Always include a brief description of the code member you are documenting.
+Always include a brief description of the code member you are documenting.
 For
 documentation that appears *before* the code member, if more detail is needed,
 include a blank line below the brief description and add the detail below it.
 (Doxygen needs the blank line to separate the "brief description" from the
 "additional detail", and it treats it accordingly.
 The blank line also improves
 readability in the source code.)
+If a struct's member needs more than one line
+to adequately describe it, it is acceptable to place the description before the
+member.
+In this case, remember to use ``/**``, not ``/**<``

-5. To document a function's arguments, use the ``@param`` Doxygen command and a
-    "direction" attribute (``[in]``, ``[out]``, or ``[in,out]``), followed by 2
+To document a function's arguments, use the ``@param`` Doxygen command followed by 2
-    spaces and the name of the argument.
-(Normally the description of the argument is
+spaces and the name of the argument.  ``[in]``, ``[out]``, or ``[in,out]`` can be
+appended to ``@param`` to clarify direction when it is important for clarity, like this:

+    | ``@param[in]   value   input value``
+    | ``@param[in]   factor  multiplier``
+    | ``@param[out]  result  computed result``

-    simply a noun phrase like "``object created from lv_x11_window_create()``"
+Normally the brief description is simply a noun phrase like "``computed result``"
 and so it neither needs to be capitalized nor does it need a period at the end.
-    However, when whole sentences are needed in for clarity, please capitalize the
+However, when whole sentences are needed for clarity, capitalize the first letter
-    first letter and use appropriate punctuation between sentences for clarity.)
+and use appropriate punctuation between sentences for clarity.

-6. Align the beginning of each description for improved readability.
-Provide 2
+Align the beginning of each description for improved readability.
+Provide at
-    spaces after the longest argument name for visual separation (improves readability).
+least 2 spaces after the longest argument name for visual separation (improves
-    If a description of an argument continues on subsequent lines, indent the continuation
+readability).
+If a description of an argument continues on subsequent lines,
-    lines by an additional 4 spaces to visually distinguish these lines from the
+indent the continuation lines by an additional 4 spaces to visually distinguish
-    beginning of a new argument description, like this:
+these lines from the beginning of a new argument description, like this:

 .. code-block:: c